gamecraft-it/gamecraft-it-py/events/2012-11-17-dublin-gamecraft-2.md

 title: DUBLIN GAMECRAFT II
 start: 2012-11-17 09:00
 end: 2012-11-17 21:00

-When: Saturday 17th November 2012 – 9am
+when: Saturday 17th November 2012 – 9am
-Where: Engine Yard, The Warehouse, 2nd Floor, 35 Barrow Street, Dublin 2, Ireland
+where: Engine Yard, The Warehouse, 2nd Floor, 35 Barrow Street, Dublin 2, Ireland
+city: Dublin

 Whats 10 feet tall, has a shock of red hair and shoots cats out of it’s eyeballs?
 We don’t know!!
 But we expect we’ll find out during  Dublin GameCraft, but only if you come and make it!